richardmleggett/al2tex/docs/usage/diagrams.rst

 - paf
 - psl
 - coords
+- tiling
+- blast

 and outputs the following formats

+- tex
-- tex.
+- svg.

 Contig Alignment Diagram
 ------------------------

-For each target contig, the Contig Alignment Diagram draws the most prominent alignments inside a rectange representing the query contig.
-The alignments are colour coded by target contig, and shaded to give an indication of the position in the target, and the orientation of the alignment.
+For each query contig, the Contig Alignment Diagram draws a rectangle representing the query, containing the most prominent alignments to the reference contigs.
+These alignments are colour coded by target contig, and shaded to give an indication of the position in the target, and the orientation of the alignment.

 .. image:: images/contig_alignment_example.png